ssaring/sportstracker/sportstracker/docs/README.txt

 possible to set filters for the sport type, the subtype, the intensity, the equipment and the comment, so only the specified exercises will be included in the statistic calculation.

+Statistics can also be created from the date of an specific entry until today by using the action "Statistics since Entry" on that entry (e.g. via context menu).
+The statistics filter gets then prefilled with the entry properties, e.g. the sport type and equipment.
+This makes it very easy to calculate the exercise summary for specific purposes.
+Example: By using equipment-specific notes for replacing your bike parts (e.g. chain) you can calculate the total distance ridden with that bike since the note entry.

 The user can create overview diagrams for the last 12 months, for all months or weeks of a selected year or for a selectable time range of 10 years.